postmanlabs/labs-docs/src/pages/docs/getting-started/introduction.md

 ## APIs and Postman

-If you're just starting to learn about APIs and Postman, you can use a variety of channels both in and outside the app itself:
+If you're just starting to learn about APIs and Postman, you can use a variety of channels both in and outside the software:

 * [Sending your first request](/docs/getting-started/sending-the-first-request/)—explore the other topics in __Getting Started__.
 * Using the __Bootcamp__ to work through lessons inside Postman.